jcraane/kmm-navigation/readme.md

 - Support more types for arguments than the four primitives it does now.
 - It is required to define a base class which is preferably a sealed class to make a closed navigation event hierarchy.
 This might change in the future.
 - There is no support for nesting navigation events at the moment.
 - The library is not present in a Maven repository yet.
-Install locally by executing: ```./gradelw publishToMavenLocal```
+Install locally by executing: ```./gradelw publishToMavenLocal``` (when installing locally, make sure you add mavenLocal() to repositories of the pluginManagement section in settings.gradle)
+  - Build locally from command line: ./gradlew clean :sample:build

 This projects implements a Kotlin Symbol Processor (KSP) to help implement navigation between screens in KMM apps.